h-cel/hamster/README.md

 - - - -
 ## Epilogue
 Keep in mind that...
-- **This code is not bug-free.** Please report any bugs through 'Issues' on https://github.ugent.be/jkeune/hamster/issues.
+- **This code is not bug-free.** Please report any bugs through 'Issues' on https://github.com/h-cel/hamster/issues.
 - **This code is not intended to cover specific research-related tasks.** This code is intended to serve as a common base for the analysis of (FLEXPART) trajectories.
 Every user may create their own branch and adjust the code accordingly.
 Features of broad interest may be merged in future releases.

 ### Contact and support
 Dominik Schumacher (dominik.schumacher@ugent.be) and Jessica Keune (jessica.keune@ugent.be)

+### References
+If you use HAMSTER, please cite:
+Keune, J., D. L. Schumacher, D. G. Miralles: A holistic framework to estimate the origins of atmospheric moisture and heat using a Lagrangian model.

 ### License
 Copyright 2021 Dominik Schumacher, Jessica Keune, Diego G. Miralles.